Saraswatichandra (TV series)

-Saraswatichandra is an Indian soap opera produced by Sanjay Leela Bhansali, written by Saba Mumtaz, Shruti Vaidys, Utkarsh Naithani, Ved Raj and Abhijit Sinha, and is based on Govardhanram Tripathi's 1887-1901 four volume novel of the same name.
+Saraswatichandra, international title: Saras and Kumud, is an Indian Hindi-language romantic drama television series that was produced by Sanjay Leela Bhansali.
+It is based on Saraswatichandra by Govardhanram Tripathi.
 It aired on Star Plus from 25 February 2013 to 20 September 2014.

 Due to issues arising from the original production company, in August 2013, Saraswatichandra switched its production house to Sphere Origins.